Cytonic: Plot

 Spensa begins to lose her memory and sense of time as a result of being in the Nowhere and only remembers her identity because she has an "icon" resembling her father's pin and memory dust.
 She is caught trying to steal a ship by the Broadsiders pirate organization and becomes one of their members.
 Spensa fights a mysterious figure from the Cannonade faction, a rival pirate gang, and becomes the pirate champion.
 She also discovers that the Cannonade's representative is actually Hesho, who has completely lost his memory.

-The delvers attack Spensa by inhabiting the minds of beings unable to resist their control and sending destroyed buildings through the Nowhere, but she manages to evade them and lead the pirates to Surehold, the superiority center for mining acclivity stone.
+The delvers attack Spensa by inhabiting the minds of beings unable to resist their control and sending destroyed buildings through the Nowhere, but she manages to evade them and leads the pirates to Surehold, the superiority center for mining acclivity stone.
 There, she and Chet view a memory of Jason Write, the first human to discover he was cytonic and learn that the secrets of the delvers can be found in the lightburst.
 Spensa is faced with a choice to stay with the pirates and keep the delvers' attention or help her friends on Detritus, and ultimately chooses to return home.
 She, Chet, M-Bot and Hesho fly towards the lightburst while the delvers try to stop them from discovering the final memory and using the portal to escape the Nowhere.

 Chet reveals that he is actually the delver Spensa reformed, and distracts the delvers, allowing Spensa to escape.
 They also view the final memory, which reveals that delvers are actually a form of artificial intelligence that duplicated themselves an infinite number of times to form monstrous beings, all to repress strong emotions at seeing Write and other humans they loved die.
 M-Bot sacrifices himself to the delvers, which gives Spensa the final boost to leave the Nowhere.
 Chet merges with Spensa, and she gains his memories.
 Doomslug, who can change her shape, is revealed to be Spensa's icon who was surreptitiously helping her all along.